pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

         PING_IDENTITY_PASSWORD: "2FederateM0re!"
     ```

-1. Create default PingAccess cluster.
+1. Create the default PingAccess cluster.
 Make sure that you fill in the "PATH" to your new values.yaml file.
-This may take a few minutes to become healthy.
+This deployment may take a few minutes to become healthy.

     ```sh
     helm upgrade --install demo pingidentity/ping-devops -f ${PATH}/values.yaml